freestyle orchestrator | vmware

 Building the Freestyle Orchestrator

 Once the product vision was socialized and company leadership aligned, it was time to start building the tool.
-It was called the Freestyle Orchestrator and I was tapped as a lead designer on the project.
-During this phase I partnered with fellow designers, the product management team, and a dedicated engineering team to implement this net new tool.
-Some of the main design challenges I tackled were outlining the interaction hierarchy, defining a visual language, and providing easy onboarding as well as post workflow creation insights to users.
+It was called the Freestyle Orchestrator and I continued on as the lead designer on the project.
+During this phase I partnered with fellow designers, the product management team, and a dedicated engineering team to build and implement this net new tool.
+Some of the main design challenges I tackled were outlining the overall interaction hierarchy, defining a visual language that was in line with brand and existing design system, and providing easy onboarding as well as post workflow creation insights to users.

 Base Hierarchy